MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

       You may need to adjust the width of the column headers to make your view look like the image.

-Do not follow any other steps in **Add app roles to your application and receive them in the token**.
+Don't follow any other steps in **Add app roles to your application and receive them in the token**.

 ## Protect a Quarkus app by using OpenID Connect